Stoquasticity is not enough: towards a sharper diagnostic for Quantum Monte Carlo simulability: Diagnostic measures for the sign problem

 Additionally, there have been many attempts to curing and mitigating sign problematic Hamiltonians via local Clifford rotations \cite{Ioannou_2020}.
 In an interesting work by Marvian et al.~\cite{Marvian_2019}, it was shown that determining whether a Hamiltonian can be made stoquastic via local unitary transformations is QMA-hard in general.

-However, not finding efficient local unitaries recent insights by Hen et al.~\cite{Hen_2021} reveal that the class of sign-problem-free Hamiltonians is larger than the stoquastic class.
-They identify a broader category known as VGP Hamiltonians, which can yield non-negative QMC weights despite being non-stoquastic, due to the absence of destructive quantum interference from geometric phases.
+However, recent insights by Hen~\cite{Hen_2021} reveal that the class of sign-problem-free Hamiltonians is larger than the stoquastic class.
+They identify a broader category known as VGP Hamiltonians, which can yield non-negative QMC weights despite being non-stoquastic, due to destructive interference from the phases of the edges of $G_H$ that contribute to the fundamental cycles.

 We will next explore the VGP phase and propose a cost function that addresses the negativity of the weights of the QMC samples, without imposing strict stoquasticity conditions.